 Don't be discouraged if your course or preferred destination isn’t on the list above.
 We are continuously expanding opportunities for Abertay students so get in touch to see what options may be available.

 Please note that even if your course is on the list above, the feasibility of the exchange depends on module choices available at the partner university, which may change from year to year.

 When and how long is the exchange?

-Most students study abroad in Years 2 or 3 (for Dublin Business School students, Year 4 could also be an option).
+Most students study abroad in Years 2 or 3 (for Business Management students, Year 4 could also be an option).
 You could go for either a full year or a single semester depending on your course structure, the modules offered at the partner university and your personal preference.

 The exact timing of the exchange depends on the host university.
 Generally, Semester 1 modules begin in September and end in December or January.
 Semester 2 modules begin in January/February and end in May/June.
 Please note that in some cases different semester times lead to overlaps between teaching at Abertay and at the host university, in particular if the host university is located in Germany or Malta and you are going abroad for Semester 1 only.
 If this affects you then we will advise on appropriate arrangements.